Repository and branching guidelines

 When a new release needs to be created, the first step is the stage (pre-release) phase.

-branch.
+Stage will be based on master branch.
 Once testing and quality assurance has been completed, stage will be moved to release-X.Y

 # Release creation